 It is generally agreed that alcoholism is a disease.
-General thinking is that it is a disease that has no cure.
+General thinking is that this disease that has no cure.
 It is said that even if an alcoholic doesn't drink for years, they are still considered to be an alcoholic.
 That is because that person could have a relapse if they were to have even one drink.
 The best way to avoid relapse is to never have any drinks at all.
 Information on alcohol abuse shows that it often follows a predictable course.
 Becoming an alcoholic is often a result of your genes and your lifestyle.

-(1) - alcohol and drug abuse information shows that your risk of developing alcohol abuse behavior or alcoholism is greater if you have an alcoholic family member.
+Alcohol and drug abuse information shows that your risk of developing alcohol abuse behavior or alcoholism is greater if you have an alcoholic family member.
 People may have a genetic predisposition for becoming problem drinkers.

-(2) - The lifestyle components of alcoholism refer to the people you associate with, where and how you live, your cultural background, the ease with which alcohol can be obtained, and the degree of stress in your life.
+The lifestyle components of alcoholism refer to the people you associate with, where and how you live, your cultural background, the ease with which alcohol can be obtained, and the degree of stress in your life.

 While treatment for alcoholism can be very effective for many people, not everyone is helped.
 Some people stop drinking altogether and never take another drink again.
 Some people remain sober for long periods of time, but then have relapses.
 Others cannot stop drinking for very long at all, sometimes not at all.